 Insulation Option#4: SIPs Wall Construction

 Structural insulated panels (SIPs) go up faster than any other method of wall construction, and low air infiltration is virtually automatic.
 It’s actually quite difficult to build a drafty structure with SIPs, so low air change per hour (ACH) numbers are a given.
 Since SIPs are sandwiches of foam and sheet goods, there’s no need to sink screws into studs, making drywall installation easier.
-There’s no nail-pop hazard either, since the OSB sheathing of SIPs is drier and more stable than framing lumber that’s typically 15% to 20% moisture.
+There’s no nail-pop hazard either, since the OSB sheathing of SIPs is drier and more stable than framing lumber that’s typically 15% to 20% moisture while building.

 Practical benefits of SIPs include the fact that they’re 3X stronger than wood frame walls, and structures build with them typically use 30% to 50% less energy than structures with the same R values delivered in other ways.
 You can also hang pictures, shelves and fixtures anywhere on a wall, without need for plastic anchors.